 The service is aimed at a non-technical consumer market, and that's clearly reflected in the website.
 It explains some general benefits of a VPN - privacy, unblocking websites - but contains almost no details on the number of countries or locations available, the supported protocols, DNS issues, kill switches or anything faintly low-level.

 Although one reason for this could be that there's not a lot to talk about.
-Secure Connection is powered by Hotspot Shield underneath, and offers 18 locations spread around the world (Europe, US, Hong Kong, Japan, Russia, Singapore).
-There are a few settings to configure whether you're automatically connected when you access insecure wireless networks, but for the most part, options are kept to an absolute minimum.
+Secure Connection is powered by Hotspot Shield, and offers a minimal 27 locations spread around the world (Europe, North America, Brazil, Hong Kong, Japan, Mexico, Russia, Singapore).
+There are a few welcome features, the best being the ability to automatically connect when you access insecure or untrusted wireless networks, but for the most part, Kaspersky keeps options to an absolute minimum.

-Kaspersky Secure Connection has an extremely limited free plan where you can't choose your location and are restricted to 200MB of traffic a day (300MB if you register).
-It's not a lot of use, but then it's also more than you'll get with most of the competition, and at least it allows you to sample the service without risking any cash.
+Kaspersky Secure Connection has an extremely limited free plan where you can't choose your location and are restricted to 200MB of traffic a day (300MB if you register, or you already have a My Kaspersky account).

 Fortunately, the picture improves significantly if you sign up for a paid monthly account.
 This gets you unlimited data use, full access to all locations and support for up to five simultaneous connections, all for the very low price of $4.99.
 Buying a monthly account direct from Hotspot Shield costs $12.99.

-It's always difficult to know whether you should trust any VPN provider with your privacy, and this is especially true with Kaspersky.
-The September 2017 announcement that the US government would be removing Kaspersky software from government systems doesn't inspire confidence.
+It's always difficult to know whether you should trust any VPN provider with your privacy, and this is especially true with Kaspersky, after the US government announced it was banning the use of Kaspersky software on sensitive government systems (Pentagon, GSA, NASA).

-The statement doesn't provide any kind of evidence, though, and the main focus of the concern seems to be Kaspersky's antivirus software.
+We've yet to see any evidence that Kaspersky has done anything wrong, though, and the main focus of the concern seems to be Kaspersky's antivirus software.
 Kaspersky Secure Connection doesn't have the same kind of access to files, and the company doesn't control the underlying VPN network, either: it's powered by the California-based Hotspot Shield.

 Should you be concerned?
-We can't say, but as there's currently no sign of wrongdoing on Kaspersky's part we're not going to allow these issues to influence our review.
+We can't say for sure, but as there's still no sign of wrongdoing on Kaspersky's part we're not going to allow these issues to influence our review.

 We're more interested in Kaspersky's logging policy, but the website barely mentions the issue beyond a single line on the front page: "Kaspersky Secure Connection won't log what you're doing online and won't keep any records of which websites you visit."

 Getting hold of the free Kaspersky Secure Connection edition is straightforward.
 The package comes bundled with some Kaspersky products, or you can grab clients for Windows, Mac, iOS and Android from the Kaspersky site.
 That's a significant improvement on Bitdefender's VPN, which can only be used as part of a bundle with another Bitdefender product- it's not available stand-alone.

-Fast, cheap and easy-to-use, Kaspersky Secure Connection could be a sensible choice for novice users with basic security needs.
-But more experienced types looking for features and configurability, or who are worried about the session logging, might be better off looking elsewhere.
+Fast, cheap, and easy-to-use, Kaspersky Secure Connection could be a sensible choice for novice users with basic security needs.
+But more experienced types looking for features and configurability might be better off looking elsewhere.